 - Relative humidity is the ratio, in percent, of the moisture actually in the air to the moisture it would hold if it were saturated at the same temperature and pressure.

 Assuming that the temperature and pressure remain the same, the density of the air varies inversely with the humidity.
-On damp days, the air density is less than on dry days.
-For this reason, an aircraft requires a longer runway for takeoff on damp days than it does on dry days.
+Under the same temperature and pressure conditions, air density is lower on humid days than on dry days.
+Because humid air is less dense than dry air, high humidity can slightly reduce aircraft performance and contribute to increased takeoff distance.